Togo

 SUSTAINABLE DEVELOPMENT

-Togo, as a beneficiary of the EBA scheme, is not obligated to ratify any conventions to be able to benefit from preferential access to the European market.
+Togo, as a beneficiary of the EBA scheme, is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
 Nonetheless, Togo maintains a very high level of ratification and has ratified all 15 core international conventions on human and labour rights.
 This includes 7 UN human rights conventions and 8 ILO conventions on labour standards.
 Additionally, Togo has ratified 8 conventions on environmental protection and 4 conventions on good governance aspects.

 Core international conventions on human rights and labour standards